ChenaKumawat/Pizza-Sales-Dashboard/README.md

 The dashboard also highlights the busiest days and times, providing valuable information for optimizing operations and enhancing decision-making.
 With interactive features allowing for time selection, users can customize their exploration of the data for a more tailored and insightful experience.

-And analysis I have done usning SQL Queries
+And analysis I have done using SQL Queries